djangoLovers/fiverrClone/README.md

 python -m pip install -r requirements.txt
 ```

-Make a .env file and Put your Credential on than file
+make a .env file and put your credential on than file

 ``` sh
 python manage.py migrate